-This post explains how I organize my Trip Calendar planning database in Notion.
+This post explains how I organize my From Idea to Adventure trip planning database in Notion.
 Below, I give you a video tour of my own system, and a short tutorial video of how to set up your own.
-I am planning on releasing a template version of my system soon, as well as a free series of emails to walk you through the entire process.
-Hop on the email list for those.
+I am planning on releasing a template version of my system soon, as well as a free series of emails to walk you through setting up and using your own version.
+Hop on the email list for those (see subscribe form below).

 If you use a Travel Dashboard like me, you probably use some digital tool to chart out your trips.
 Not just when you might take them, but your itinerary, who is joining you, and all the other relevant details, too.

 I use an app called Notion for this.
 The free version is sufficient, it works across devices, and also allows for easy collaboration.
 Notion can be hard to describe; it’s sort of a cross between a note-taking app, a nested database system, and a personal wiki.
 Because it’s so powerful, it can be a bit intimidating at first.

 My wife and I chose Notion for our Travel Dashboard because it was easy to bring together all of our travel related information: the seasonal trip brainstorming pages (since replaced by the system below), our quests, our Adventure Maps and Adventure Files, our travel budget and trip costs, Life Block Planning, as well as other planning and reference docs.
 It’s all in one single place, accessible to both of us.

 Since then, I’ve rethought how we do our trip planning and built my own travel calendar database instead.
 It may sound complicated—ugh, a “database” sounds boring and tedious, right?—but it really does make things so, so much easier.